Amazon Web Services

 To benefit from everything Cyscale has and will have to offer, two policies should be attached:

-SecurityAudit - This is an AWS-managed policy granting read access to most AWS services.
+• SecurityAudit - This is an AWS-managed policy that grants read access to most AWS services.
 You can read more about it in the AWS documentation and in the AWS console.

-Custom Policy - An additional custom policy granting permissions for certain actions/services that are not covered by the Security Audit policy such as
+• Custom Policy - An additional custom policy that grants permissions for certain actions/services that are not covered by the Security Audit policy such as ListTagsForResource for EFS and List* actions for S3.

 One area you might want to pay attention to is logging.
 Cyscale will have access to your logs from Amazon CloudWatch.
 While Cyscale does not process the content of the logs in any way, it is still important to not leak any sensitive information in logs.